ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ```
 #### FactoryServerInMemoryDataService

-For testing and demos there's a second Server data service thart uses the SQLite in-memory `DbContext`.
+For testing and demos there's another Server Data Service using the SQLite in-memory `DbContext`.

-The code is very similar to `FactoryServerDataService` but only uses a single `DbContext` for all transactions.
+The code is similar to `FactoryServerDataService`, but uses a single `DbContext` for all transactions.

 ```csharp
 public class FactoryServerInMemoryDataService<TDbContext> : FactoryDataService, IFactoryDataService where TDbContext : DbContext